state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 # Next

-You have learn the basic building blocks of Zrb automation.
+You have learned the basic building blocks of Zrb automation.
 Next, you can continue with [Task Lifecycle](task-lifecycle.md).

 🔖 [Table of Contents](../README.md) / [Concepts](README.md)